Visiting Florida beyond the theme parks – Alexander Springs

 3. Day use fees are per person, per location.

-4. Unmaintained backroads are sandier and softer then Class B roads in Iowa.
+4. Unmaintained backroads are sandier and softer than Class B roads in Iowa.
+Becare driving, especially in the rain.

 5. Don’t forget the bug spray.
 You will be visiting a forest!

-Bring along snorkeling gear (which we got from our visit to Discovery Cove) and floatation devices.
+Bring along snorkeling gear (we got some from our visit to Discovery Cove) and floatation devices.
 Near the shore, the water is a great depth for kids but it gets very very deep near the spring outlet and there is a slight undertow.

-Also, lovely to know, a resident alligator lives at Alexander Springs.
-Seeing an alligator in the wild was on my Florida wish list, but I guess I should be happy I didn’t meet her in the water.
+Keep an eye out; a resident alligator lives at Alexander Springs.
+Seeing an alligator in the wild was on my Florida wish list, but I didn’t meet her in the water.

 Florida beyond the theme parks – Alexander Springs